Covid 19 Delta outbreak: Auckland border lifts as wild weather hits the North Island - NZ Herald

 After four months locked behind the Auckland border, residents of New Zealand's biggest city are finally free to flee the region's boundary from today.

-It's the first time the borders around the city have been lifted since the country was plunged into level 4 lockdown on August 17, with thousands of people expected to flood out by air and by road.
+It is the first time the borders around the city have been lifted since the country was plunged into level 4 lockdown on August 17, with thousands of people expected to flood out by air and by road.

 It follows news of a New Zealand brush with Omicron in Australia as 80 new Covid-19 cases were announced yesterday, and comes as wild conditions continue to batter parts of the North Island.

+"Absolutely if we could check every car coming out of Auckland that would be ideal, but as we get busy we will see how that goes."

+Hill said police wanted to make sure that the checkpoint "was as smooth as possible".

-As the city's border reopen today, 20-year-old Miriam Rhodes will travel from Auckland to her home town of Dargaville for the first time since February.
+As the city's border reopens today, 20-year-old Miriam Rhodes will travel from Auckland to her home town of Dargaville for the first time since February.

 Seeing her mum and siblings for the first time in months, Rhodes said she was excited but also nervous to make the two-and-a-half hour journey north.